decafcode/nsql/README.md

 $ yarn add @decafcode/sqlite
 ```

 TypeScript definitions with TSDoc comments are included in the package.
+You may
+also consult the [online copy](https://decafcode.github.io/nsql-doc/) of the
+project's Typedoc documentation output.

 # Contributing